JiarongQian/Evaluating-GPT-5-Based-AI-Agents-in-Medicine/README.md

 ## Overview

-This project presents a comprehensive evaluation of GPT-5 AI agents in medical diagnosis tasks.
-We systematically assess the performance of a hierarchy of OpenAI models and systems, from base large language models to autonomous agents, to understand the impact of incremental capabilities on clinical intelligence.
+This project conducts a systematic evaluation of GPT-5 AI agents in medical diagnosis tasks.
+We assess the performance of a hierarchy of OpenAI models and systems—from base large language models to fully autonomous agents—to quantify how incremental advancements in capabilities influence clinical reasoning and decision-making accuracy.

 ## Main Page
 https://JiarongQian.github.io/AgentMed